XELIZAR/Omnifood-myfrstproj/README.md

-It's my first project.
-In this project I use onle HTML and CSS
+This is my first project.
+In this project I am using only HTML and CSS